To Sleep with Anger

-To Sleep with Anger is a 1990 American black comedy film written and directed by Charles Burnett.
+To Sleep with Anger is a 1990 American black comedy film written and directed by Charles Burnett, and starring Danny Glover.

-In 2017, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
+In 2017, the film was selected for preservation in the United States National Film Registry by the Library of Congress for being "culturally, historically, or aesthetically significant".
 It had a remastered home media release from the Criterion Collection on February 26, 2019.

 Plot

+Gideon and his wife Suzie live in South Central Los Angeles (having moved there from the South years ago), where they spend time taking care of their grandson Sunny, as their son Samuel (also referred to as "Babe Brother") and his wife Linda each work during the day.

-Gideon (Paul Butler) and his wife, Suzie (Mary Alice), live in South Central Los Angeles.
-Harry (Danny Glover), a longstanding friend from the South whom they have not seen for many years, makes a surprise visit.
+One day, Harry, a longstanding friend from the South whom they have not seen for many years, makes a surprise visit.
 The couple are delighted to see him and insist that he stay with them for as long as he wishes.
-Harry has a charming, down-home manner, but his enigmatic and somewhat amoral presence brings to a crisis trouble simmering in the family—especially as regards the younger son, Samuel or "Babe Brother" (Richard Brooks), and his relationships with his parents, wife, and older brother, Junior (Carl Lumbly).
+Harry has a charming, down-home manner, but his enigmatic and somewhat amoral presence brings trouble to a crisis that has been simmering in the family—especially as regards the younger son, Samuel or "Babe Brother", and his relationships with his parents, wife and elder brother, Junior.

-Harry's presence threatens to break up Samuel's marriage and seems to be related to an illness Gideon develops.
-It proves ultimately purgative, though Harry's precise role remains ambiguous.
+Harry's presence threatens to break up Samuel's marriage and seems to be related to an illness Gideon develops over the course of three weeks.
+On a stormy night, the clash between the two brothers, while Samuel merely sits and the others tend to Gideon, erupts in full; the result of their clash results in Suzie getting accidentally slashed in the hand that requires a visit to the hospital.

+Seemingly, the internal struggle that Samuel went through seems to wash away.
+The illness to Gideon proves ultimately purgative, though Harry's precise role remains ambiguous.
+Harry, in the midst of getting his things, slips on marbles that were accidentally dropped by Sunny and suffers a heart attack that leaves him dead on the kitchen floor for days.